The Master in Management specialisation of the MSc in Business Administration is a 60 EC programme and has a duration of 12 months.

-The course is worth 1 EC.
+This course is worth 1 EC

 To bring business closer to your academic education and enhance your understanding of the business world in practice the consultancy project is part of the program.
 In the consultancy project you are challenged to analyse a real-life problem coming from a business-client and understand the specific needs in and of a client organization.
 In a group of approximately 6 students you will be asked to help a client solving a problem by developing new and sustainable recommendations.
 This process takes place in a project-like work setting in intensive contact with the client.
 You are expected to understand the clients’ needs, scope and narrow down the problem into a researchable question, develop and use a suitable theoretical framework, collect data and explore potential solutions and make recommendations.
 The projects often take place within a context with various stakeholders.
 Hence, dealing with a variety of different stakeholder is part of the project.

 Next to problem-solving skills necessary in this project team cooperation and leadership in and of a team are relevant aspects in this project.
 To reflect on the team process and improve on your team behaviour various challenge and reflection moments are built into this 4 month process.
 The project team is invited to assess their members’ behaviour and critically reflect on possible improvements.